-- two toilets and two lavatories for 13 through 25 children; (b) - one toilet and one lavatory for each additional 15 children or fraction thereof; (c) - when a center's capacity exceeds 30 children a separate toilet room must be (d)

-provided for staff.
+- (b) two toilets and two lavatories for 13 through 25 children; - one toilet and one lavatory for each additional 15 children or fraction thereof; or (c) - (d) when a center's capacity exceeds 30 children a separate toilet room must be provided for staff.
 H.